Now Accepting Applications in Oakland, San Francisco and East St. Louis for the 2020-2021 School Year! Positions will begin in late summer.

 Blueprint is a national nonprofit organization that partners with states, districts and schools to promote educational equity and improve life outcomes for students.
-Blueprint is currently working with public school districts in Oakland (CA) and East St. Louis (IL) to plan, implement and monitor rigorous school improvement initiatives.
+Blueprint is currently working with public school districts in Oakland (CA), San Francisco (CA), East St. Louis (IL) and Leadville (CO) to plan, implement and monitor rigorous school improvement initiatives.

 A key component of our work is an intensive, daily, in-school math tutoring program Blueprint operates called the Blueprint Fellows Program.

-Blueprint Fellows are full-time tutors charged with providing students with highly personalized tutoring in mathematics during the regular school day.
-Fellows work with 2-4 students at a time, delivering individualized lessons and working closely with teachers to accelerate students’ academic achievement.
+Blueprint Math Fellows are full-time tutors charged with providing students with highly personalized tutoring in mathematics during the regular school day.
+Fellows work with no more than four students at a time, delivering individualized lessons and working closely with teachers to accelerate students’ academic achievement.
 Fellows also work to build strong relationships with students to help increase their self-confidence and commitment to education.
 The Blueprint Fellows program is an opportunity to participate in a year of service making a difference in the lives of students.
 Fellows receive a fellowship stipend as well as benefits.

 Fellow responsibilities include: Instruction, Planning, Communication & Feedback, and Compliance.
 Examples of duties within these categories include:

 Being a Fellow is an intense but rewarding experience.
 The following characteristics are what we look for from our Fellows.